ocean-tracking-network/biologging_standardization/templates/fields/sensorIType.md

 # sensorIType

 ## Definition
 Type of sensor contained in tag (e.g. pressure sensor, thermistor, induction cell) from Device metadata table.
-Can be repeated for any number of sensors, with Roman numeral representing sensor number.
+Can be repeated for any number of sensors (N), with Roman numeral representing sensor number (e.g. SensorI, SensorII...SensorN).

 ## Format
 Categorical.
 Must reference one-to-one to a sensor type listed in Device metadata table.